-The War of 1812 was a war between the United States and Britain that greatly affected Massachusetts in the 19th century.
+The War of 1812 was a war between the United States and Britain which greatly affected 19th century Massachusetts.

 The war took place between 1812 and 1815 and was fought for a variety of reasons but, much like the American Revolution, it was triggered by British interference in American trade.

-The war has since been nicknamed “Mr. Madison’s War” because it was the sitting president at the time, James Madison, who won the presidency during the build up to the war in 1809 and ultimately made the decision to declare war on Britain in 1812.
+The war has since been nicknamed “Mr. Madison’s War” because it was the sitting president at the time, James Madison, who won ultimately made the decision to declare war on Britain in 1812.

 Why Did the War of 1812 Take Place?

-In the early 19th century, Britain was at war with Napoleon Bonaparte’s France.
-In an attempt to prevent supplies for getting into the hands of the enemy, both Britain and France attempted to block the United States from trading with the other.
-The War of 1812 was triggered by a series of incidents that happened during this period.
+The War of 1812 was triggered by a series of incidents that happened in the early 19th century.
+During this time period, Britain was at war with Napoleon Bonaparte’s France.
+In an attempt to prevent supplies for getting into the hands of the enemy, both Britain and France tried to block the United States from trading with the other.

 During the years 1803-1811, Britain began engaging in the practice of impressment, during which the British would remove American seamen from U.S. merchant vessels and force them to serve on behalf of the British navy.